Aaron’s Synth DIY Datasheet and Ap Note Collection

 Field Effect Transistor as a Voltage Controlled

-Resistor - Aaron’s note: It seems to me that this “FET as variable resistor”
+- Aaron’s note: It seems to me that this “FET as variable resistor”

 trick really only works easily